Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 Using Two Hands To Make A Move

-GM Hikaru Nakamura used two hands to castle but his opponent didn’t notice, neither the arbiters present at that time so the game continued and Hikaru won that game.
+GM Hikaru Nakamura used two hands to castle but his opponent didn’t notice, neither the arbiters present at that time so the game continued and Hikaru won the game.
 But later on, his opponent claimed regarding this incident and said it was clearly a violation of the rule.

 I have discussed this topic in more detail in my article: Can You Castle With Two Hands?
 Is It Illegal? which you can read if interested.